» Secrets Engines

-The path prefix tells Vault which secrets engine to which it should route traffic.
+The path prefix tells Vault which secrets engine it should route traffic to.
 When a request comes to Vault, it matches the initial path part using a longest prefix match and then passes the request to the corresponding secrets engine enabled at that path.

 By default, Vault enables a secrets engine called